In 1874 construction began on Lincoln's first U.S. Post Office and Courthouse on

 faced with Nebraska limestone, and blends Gothic Revival and French Second Empire

-In 1906, when a new post office and courthouse was completed
+In 1906, when a new post office and courthouse was completed on the northeast

 corner of this block, the federal government sold the old building to the city for $50,000.